Andrew P. Solt: Television and theater

 In the 1950s Solt took up writing scripts for television, mostly for the weekly anthology series that were popular at the time.
 He wrote a number of teleplays for Alfred Hitchcock Presents (still seen in reruns), and also for General Electric Theater, Schlitz Playhouse of Stars and Ford Theatre.

 Even after he had turned to screenwriting full-time, Solt continued to be involved in the theater.
 In 1945, a tour was launched for his play A Gift for the Bride.
 It starred Luise Rainer, who had the unique distinction of being the only person to win the Best Actress Oscar two years in a row, for The Great Ziegfeld (1937) and The Good Earth (1938).
 In 1946 Judy O'Connor, a play he wrote with Hollywood producer Frank Ross, opened in Boston and starred Don DeFore, but never made it to Broadway.
 (Solt and Ross worked on a number of projects together.
 Solt did an early treatment of The Robe (1953), a tale of the Christ in Roman times, which became one of Ross's biggest hits, and is still remembered as the first movie released in widescreen CinemaScope.)

-One of his most tantalizing endeavors involved Somerset Maugham, the world-famous British novelist and short-story writer.
-Solt's acquaintance Lady Mendl (Elsie de Wolfe), the international socialite and renowned decorator, convinced her friend Maugham that the young Hungarian writer would be the perfect person to turn his first novel, Liza of Lambeth, into a play.
-Maugham, who had resisted such proposals in the past, approved Solt's version, and the play was scheduled to open on Broadway in 1949.
-But this project never came to fruition.
+One endeavor involved Somerset Maugham, the British novelist and short-story writer.
+Solt's acquaintance Lady Mendl (Elsie de Wolfe), a socialite and decorator, suggested to her friend Maugham that Solt adapt his first novel, Liza of Lambeth, into a play.
+Maugham, who had resisted similar proposals in the past, approved Solt's version, and the play was scheduled to open on Broadway in 1949, but the project was never completed.